 We have already talked about why choosing proper 3PL logistics services and a trucking company with a modern warehouse management system (WMS) is crucial to any successful supply chain management process.
 Within the supply chain process, there is a much smaller piece of the puzzle that is arguably the most critical component in maintaining accurate inventory: The Inbound and Outbound Logistics Process.

-If inventory is not initially received and reported accurately during these processes, it becomes nearly impossible to maintain an accurate system or record.
+If inventory is not initially received and reported accurately during the inbound processes (ex. by the company’s Receiving Department), it becomes nearly impossible to maintain an accurate system or record.
 This affects all aspects of logistics services and the supply chain.

-Also, if the outbound process does not operate correctly, shipments may be incomplete, arrive late or sent to the wrong recipient.
+Also, if the outbound shipping process does not operate correctly, shipments may be incomplete, arrive late, or sent to the wrong recipient.

 For this reason, you should figure out how to choose a logistics and trucking company that focuses a great deal of attention to the inbound and outbound process.
 To ensure that this process runs as smoothly as possible, at BR Williams (a 3PL logistics company serving the USA and Canada), we use a top-of-the-line warehouse management system (WMS) with real-time logistics services capabilities.

 To figure out the difference between inbound and outbound logistics, it’s important to first know the basics of an inbound and outbound process.
 That will help you better understand how it affects the efficiency of your overall supply chain.
 Let’s take a look at inbound logistics vs outbound logistics (and pay attention to areas your business can improve in).

 1. Recording and Receipts